NICMx/rdap-server/domain-insert-example.md

 ## Introduction

-This is an step guide to create a simple domain for RedDog
+This step-by-step guide is intended to create a domain RDAP object for RedDog:

 Create the zone or TLD, in this case our TLD is "example"